-Tracking accounts receivable is crucial to maintaining a healthy cash flow for your business.
-Here are a few tips for managing your accounts receivables, and directions for how to set up a handy tracking system using a simple Excel spreadsheet.
+Tracking accounts receivable can ensure a healthy cash flow for your business.
+Learn how to manage accounts receivables using a simple Excel spreadsheet.

 Issues with managing cash flows can stem from business owners prioritizing the wrong things.

 This is what Courtney Barbee, the next generation owner of The Bookkeeper, told the National Federation of Independent Business (NFIB).

 “So many businesses are so eager to obtain new clients and additional work, they do not put the proper structures in place to actually get paid for the work they are doing, or they ignore red flags that a client will be slow or resistant to pay,” Barbee said to NFIB.